ryanalden/esphome-jura-component/README.md

 If you have diffuculty, try swapping the TX/RX pins.

-The D1 Mini is placed in an enclosure screwed to the back of the Jura, hidden out of the way.
+The D1 Mini and level converter are placed in an enclosure screwed to the back of the Jura, hidden out of the way.

 <img src="images/d1-mini-mounting.jpg" alt="D1 mini mounting on back of J6" width=55%/>